The Hidden Potential of Gomukhasana

 Next time you perform this posture, why not spend a little longer than usual in it?
 Holding the posture allows you to observe and experience the many sensations and benefits that this posture brings.

-To bring you into the present moment when performing this posture notice all physical sensations that you experience, observe your breath and become fully aware of the flow of prana and all the energetic sensations that this posture brings.
+To bring you into the present moment when performing this yoga posture notice all physical sensations that you experience, observe your breath and become fully aware of the flow of prana and all the energetic sensations that this posture brings.

 How to perform Gomukhasana